Russia's war on Ukraine latest news: Ukraine gradually restores power | Headlines

 - Ukraine

 Ukrainian authorities are gradually restoring power, aided by the reconnection of the country's four nuclear plants, but millions of people are still without heat or electricity after the most devastating Russian air strikes of the war.
+POWER CUTS

+* In a rare public spat involving Ukrainian leaders, President Volodymyr Zelenskiy criticised the mayor of Kyiv on Friday for doing what he said was a poor job setting up emergency shelters to help those without power and heat.
 CONFLICT

 * Russia is likely removing nuclear warheads from ageing nuclear cruise missiles and firing unarmed munitions at Ukraine, Britain's military intelligence said.
-"Whatever Russia's intent, this improvisation highlights the level of depletion in Russia's stock of long range missiles", the Defense ministry said in its daily intelligence update on Twitter.
+"Whatever Russia's intent, this improvisation highlights the level of depletion in Russia's stock of long range missiles", the Defence Ministry said in its daily intelligence update on Twitter.

-* NATO Secretary-General Jens Stoltenberg said the Western military alliance would not back down on its support for Kyiv. * NATO forces took part in drills in northern Poland's Suwalki Gap, a strip of land between Belarus and the Russian exclave of Kaliningrad, and of crucial significance to the security of the alliance's eastern flank.
+* NATO Secretary-General Jens Stoltenberg said on Friday the Western military alliance would not back down on its support for Kyiv. * NATO forces took part on Friday in drills in northern Poland's Suwalki Gap, a strip of land between Belarus and the Russian exclave of Kaliningrad, and of crucial significance to the security of the alliance's eastern flank.

-* Germany said it was discussing with allies Poland's request that German Patriot air defence units be sent to Ukraine, after NATO's chief suggested the military alliance might not oppose such a move. * The war's first winter will now test whether Ukraine can press on with its campaign to recapture territory, or whether Russia's commanders can halt Kyiv's momentum.
+* Germany said on Friday it was discussing with allies Poland's request that German Patriot air defence units be sent to Ukraine, after NATO's chief suggested the military alliance might not oppose such a move.
+OIL

-* In a rare public spat involving Ukrainian leaders, President Volodymyr Zelenskiy criticised the mayor of Kyiv for doing what he said was a poor job setting up emergency shelters to help those without power and heat after Russian attacks. * Ukrainian President Volodymyr Zelenskiy criticised Kyiv Mayor Vitali Klitschko for doing what he said was a poor job setting up emergency shelters to help those without power and heat after Russian attacks, a rare public spat among the country's leaders.

-ECONOMY/AID * Ukraine's Finance Minister Serhiy Marchenko has said more Western support is needed to help it meet growing reconstruction costs following the escalation of Russian missile attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)